13 things you need to do before you graduate

 Thank your university tutors

 Don't just disappear back home without speaking to your tutors first.
-Think about who's really helped you get through your degree – who gave you the most useful feedback and who spent a lot of time to help you with your work.
+Think about who's really helped you get through your degree – who gave you the most useful feedback and who spent a lot of time helping you with your work.

 Drop by their office before you leave to say goodbye, or post them a small thank you card.